appwrite/appwrite/docs/tutorials/add-runtime.md

 The `build.sh` file for an interpreted runtime is normally used for installing any dependencies for both the server itself and the user's code and then to copy it to the `/usr/code` folder which is then packaged and can be used later for running the server.
 The build script is always executed during the build stage of tag deployment.

-The `launch.sh` file for a interpreted runtime should extract the `/tmp/code.tar.gz` file that contains both the user's code and the dependencies.
+The `launch.sh` file for an interpreted runtime should extract the `/tmp/code.tar.gz` file that contains both the user's code and the dependencies.
 This tarball was created by Appwrite from the `/usr/code` folder and should install the dependencies that were pre-installed by the build stage and move them into the relevant locations for that runtime.
 It will then run the server ready for execution.

 ---
 Compiled Languages only have a `build.sh` file.
 The `build.sh` script for a compiled runtime is used to move the user's source code and rename it into source files for the runtime (The `APPWRITE_ENTRYPOINT_NAME` environment variable can help with this) it will also build the code and move it into the `/usr/code` folder.
-Compiled runtime executables **must** be called `runtime` in order for the ubuntu or alpine images to detect and run them.
+Compiled runtime executables **must** be called `runtime` for the ubuntu or alpine images to detect and run them.

 #### Note:
 `/tmp/code.tar.gz` is always created from the `/usr/code` folder in the build stage.
 If you need any files for either compiled or interpreted runtimes you should place them there and extract them from the `/tmp/code.tar.gz` during the `launch.sh` script to get the files you need.